For the 501(c)(3), see Color of Change Education Fund (Nonprofit)

 For two years starting in 2003, Rucker worked as director of MoveOn.org’s grassroots mobilization.
 He continues to serve MoveOn.org Civic Action as one of its board members.
 Rucker is also on the board of the controversial left-wing Southern Poverty Law Center (SPLC).

-Rashad Robinson is the current Executive Director of the 501(c)(3) arm of Color of Change, the Color of Change Education Fund, and he previously served as senior director of programs for the Gay and Lesbian Alliance Against Defamation (GLAAD).
+Rashad Robinson is the current president of the 501(c)(3) arm of Color of Change, the executive director of Color of Change Education Fund, and he previously served as senior director of programs for the Gay and Lesbian Alliance Against Defamation (GLAAD).

 Keith Goodman is Chief of Staff and Operations for the Color of Change groups.
 Goodman previously worked for the AFL-CIO, developing targeting strategies for the 2004 election; the Democratic National Committee; and the 2008 Presidential campaign of Barack Obama.
 He also worked from 2009 to 2011 for former U.S. Vice President Al Gore’s Alliance for Climate Protection, which is now a part of the Climate Reality Project.